abdoulm366/TTU-Capstone--Electrical-Class-Kit/Documentation/Signoff/noise cancelation.md

 ## Housing
 ![PCBschematic](https://github.com/user-attachments/assets/589462d0-d02a-484c-89a9-c2642df967ad)
-Kicad PCB example

-Above demonstrates how the subsystem will be configured.
+Above demonstrates how the subsystem will be configured on a pcb.
 All the hardware for this subsystem will be implemented on the main input breadboard PCB.

 # BOM